Double Wall vs Single Wall Tents: Benefits and Drawbacks

 Price

-When looking at normal materials like SilNylon and SilPoly the price of these style tents will be more than the similar material single-wall which means you will be paying to have the additional wall protecting you.
+When looking at standard materials like SilNylon and SilPoly, the price of these style tents will be more than the similar material single-wall, which means you will be paying to have the additional wall protecting you.

 Weight

-For many of these tents, you will end up carrying more overall weight, since they have two layers of fabric it is hard to bring the overall weight down to the same levels as a single-wall would offer.
+For many of these tents, you will carry more overall weight.
+Since they have two layers of fabric, it is hard to bring the overall weight down to the same levels as a single wall would offer.

 Bulky to Carry

-Due to the extra fabrics and layers the tents take up more space when compressed down into the storage sack, this, in turn, means moving more gear around in your pack or maybe even carrying a bigger, heavier backpack.
+Due to the extra fabrics and layers, the tents take up more space when compressed into the storage sack, this, in turn, means moving more gear around in your pack or maybe even carrying a bigger, heavier backpack.

 Speed of Setup